ShaharHad/BankProject/README.md

 1. Register and log in to their accounts.
 2. View a graphical summary of transactions from the last 7 days.
 3. Perform banking operations such as deposits, withdrawals, and transfers.
+4. View all transactions they send or get.

 ## Technologies Used